ankebremer/cv/index.md

 * Participated in the development of a Hypermedia RESTful API
 * SQL performance tuning to improve download time of platform reports
 * Mentored more junior team members
-* _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl, GraphQL
+* _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl, GraphQL, Docker

 ### Junior Software Developer
 [Nucleus Financial](https://www.nucleusfinancial.com/) _(April 2015 - April 2017)_ <br>
-A wrap platform to manage wealth with a focus on pension products.

 * Participated in code reviews, planning meetings, refinements and software releases
-* Designed and implemented a scheduled mechanism to obtain and store historic data as well as daily updates of MSCI benchmarks data.
-This provided a source for our performance tool to allow the generation of benchmark overlays.
-The project involved analysing files and data provided by MSCI, designing a DB structure to store the benchmark data, and populating the DB with historic data.
-The DB structure was well-designed and allowed us to easily import data from other benchmark providers into the same schema a few years later and is currently still in use.
+* Designed and implemented a scheduled mechanism to obtain and store historic data and daily updates of MSCI benchmark data to allow the generation of benchmark overlays.
+The DB structure was well-designed and allowed us to easily import data from other benchmark providers into the same schema a few years later and is still in use.
-* Designed and implemented a solution to produce monthly and quarterly reports for PEP and AML sanction checks in cooperation with Business Analysts and the Financial Crime team
+* Designed and implemented a solution to produce monthly and quarterly reports for PEP and AML sanction checks in cooperation with Business Analysts and the Financial Crime team.
 * Implemented an automated solution for the calculation of tax estimates for Onshore bond accounts.
 I transformed a manual, time-consuming, spreadsheet driven calculation from a daily 4-hour long process into a fast and reliable calculation that generateed the report in under 3 minutes.
 * _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl

 ## Personal
+* Languages: German (Native), English (Full professional proficiency)
 * Coordinator of the Edinburgh Greenpeace group since 2016
 * Currently mentoring a student in the [Career Ready](https://careerready.org.uk/) programme 2022/2023